 Where to start investing in stocks

-To participate in the stock market, you’ll need a brokerage account.
-These days, it’s never been easier to invest thanks to online brokers.
-You can often set up an account and make your first trade in a matter of minutes
+To start investing in the stock market, you’ll need a brokerage account.
+These days, it has never been easier to invest thanks to online brokers.
+You can often set up an account and make your first trade in a matter of minutes.

 You’ll also want to reflect on your reasons for investing.
 This will dictate how much risk you’re willing to take on and which stocks you should choose.